Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 COB: short for "Cloud of Bats," a rune for the witch doctor spell, Firebats.
 See: 'Bats WD.'

-Commodity: items that usually come in bulk (especially when sold on the auction houses), such as tomes and gems.
+Commodity: items that usually come in bulk, such as tomes, gems and crafting materials.

 Cookie Cutter: a term used for character skill builds that are overused and proven to be generally very reliable for most game situations.